 - tell your doctor if you have narrow angle glaucoma (a serious eye condition that may cause loss of vision).
 Your doctor will probably tell you not to use diazepam nasal spray.

-- tell your doctor if you drink large amounts of alcohol or use or have used street drugs and if you have or have ever had lung problems such as asthma, chronic obstructive pulmonary disease (COPD), or pneumonia; depression or other mental illness; or liver or kidney disease.
+- tell your doctor if you have or have ever had lung problems such as asthma, chronic obstructive pulmonary disease (COPD), or pneumonia, or liver or kidney disease.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 If you become pregnant while using diazepam nasal spray, call your doctor.